-'Treatment alliance' needed to save more children's lives from cancerOctober 8th, 2012 in Cancer /
+'Treatment alliance' needed to save more children's lives from cancerOctober 8, 2012 in Medicine & Health / Cancer

 Experts are calling for an urgent change to approaches for treating and researching childhood cancers, to continue to save more children from the disease.